Style Ambiguity Loss Using CLIP: Results

-For each dataset, for each choice of classifier, we an evaluation dataset of 100 images.
+For each dataset, for each choice of classifier, we made an evaluation dataset of 200 images.
 We used the exact same prompts and random seeds for each.
-I.e. if the nth image generated by \textit{disc-full} used prompt "painting" and random seed = \(z \in \mathbb{Z}\), so would the nth image generated by \(M_1,M_2\), etc. We used two scoring metrics to score the models: \begin{itemize} \item \textbf{AVA Score: (AVA)} Consisting of CLIP+Multi-Layer Perceptron \citep{haykin2000neural}, the AVA model was trained on the AVA dataset \citep{avamurray} of images and average rankings by human subjects, in order to learn to approximate human preferences given an image.
+I.e. if the nth image generated by \textit{disc-full} used prompt "painting" and random seed = \(z \in \mathbb{Z}\), so would the nth image generated by \textit{text-full}, \textit{kmeans-full}, etc. for prompts, we had 24 prompts, each generated by concatenating one of ["painting","art","drawing"] with one of [" of a man ", " of a woman "," of nature "," of an animal ", " of a city"," "," of a building "," of a child "] We used two scoring metrics to score the models.
+Both of these metrics are metrics of human appreciation: \begin{itemize} \item \textbf{AVA Score: (AVA)} The AVA model was trained on the AVA dataset \citep{avamurray} of images and average rankings by human subjects, in order to learn to approximate human preferences given an image.
 We used the CLIP model weights from the \textbf{clip-vit-large-patch14} checkpoint and the Multi-Layer Perceptron weights downloaded from \url{https://huggingface.co/trl-lib/ddpo-aesthetic-predictor}. \item \textbf{Image Reward: (IR)} The image reward model \citep{xu2023imagereward} was trained to score images given their text description based on a dataset of images and human rankings.
-We used the \textbf{image-reward} python library found at \url{https://github.com/THUDM/ImageReward/tree/main}. \end{itemize}
+We used the \textbf{image-reward} python library found at \url{https://github.com/THUDM/ImageReward/tree/main}.

-Results of our experiments are shown in tables \ref{tab:aesthetic}.
-Each cell contains the mean (and standard deviation).
-Evidently, some creative models perform better than the uncreative models; the highest IR score was attained by \textit{disc-full}, and the highest AVA score was attained by \textit{kmeans-med}.
-However, we note that using fewer labels dramatically improves the IR of the CLIP classifier (comparing \textit{clip-full} to \(M4\), and using a smaller dataset improves the IR \textit{and} AVA of the K Means classifier (comparing \textit{kmeans-full} to \textit{kmeans-med}).
-We see the opposite trend with using a discriminator; \textit{disc-full} scores higher than \textit{disc-med} for both.
-We further visualize these results in table \ref{table:box}.
-We see that IR tends to be rather skewed.